Follow these big game party tips so you can avoid any worrisome flags and enjoy a game-time win.

 Prevent putting on a few pounds by watching not only what you eat, but when you eat it.
 One study found that nighttime eating predicts weight gain.
 Another study found that snacks commonly have more calories than main meals.

-The average American eats 2.2 snacks a day and receives one-quarter of their total calories from these, according to the USDA.
+The average American eats at least two snacks a day and receives one-quarter of their total calories from these, according to the USDA.
 To be a smart snacker, make a plate of snacks for portion control instead of nibbling.
 Indulge with your favorites, but add in some healthy options like carrot sticks and peanuts.
 And limit your snacking to early in the evening.

 Play it safe if you’re playing football